Horlarmmy/VotingContract/README.md

 ```sh
 cp example.env .env
 ```
 Add `PRIVATE_KEY` in `.env` with actual private key to interact with network.
-If you're using other network than local testnet you also should replace `url` in `hardhat.config.ts`
+If you're using other network than local testnet you also should replace `url` in `hardhat.config.js`

 To run tests, use following command: